microsoft/BotFramework-WebChat/docs/SPEECH.md

 Safari is the only browser that supports WebRTC API on iOS.

-Chrome, Edge and native apps built using `WKWebView` do not support WebRTC API.
+Chrome, Microsoft Edge and native apps built using `WKWebView` do not support WebRTC API.
 Apps based on Cordova/PhoneGap and [React Native WebView](https://github.com/react-native-community/react-native-webview) might need additional plugins or custom code to support WebRTC API.

 ### Text-to-speech requirements